Regularized Sample Average Approximation for High-Dimensional Stochastic Optimization Under Low-Rankness: Conclusions

 \section{Conclusions}

-This paper proposes an low-rankness-exploiting regularization SAA variant, referred to as the RSAA, to solve high-dimensional SP problems of minimizing an expected function over a $p$-by-$p$ matrix argument.
-We prove that certain stationary points ensure an almost linear sample complexity: the RSAA only requires a sample size almost linear in $p$ to achieve sound optimization quality, while, in contrast, the required sample size for the traditional SAA is quadratic in $p$.
-Such sample complexity can be obtained at certain stationary points without incurring a significant computational effort, especially when the cost function $f(\,\cdot\,,z)$ is convex for almost every $z\in\mathcal W$.
+This paper proposes a regularized SAA (RSAA), which is incorporates a low-rankness-exploiting regularization into the traditional SAA framework, to solve high-dimensional SP problems of minimizing an expected function over a $p$-by-$p$ matrix argument.
+We prove that certain stationary points ensure an almost linear sample complexity: the RSAA only requires a sample size almost linear in $p$ to achieve sound optimization quality, while, in contrast, the required sample size for the traditional SAA is at least quadratic in $p$.
+The reduced sample complexity can be obtained at certain stationary points without incurring a significant computational effort, especially when the cost function $f(\,\cdot\,,z)$ is convex for almost every $z\in\mathcal W$.
 Our RSAA theory also implies that, under the low-rankness assumption, high-dimensional matrix estimation is generally possible beyond linear and generalized linear models even if $p$, the size of the matrix to be estimated, is large and the RSC is absent.
 Future research will focus on generalizing our paradigm to problems with general linear and nonlinear constraints.
 Furthermore, we will investigate the (non-)tightness of our bound on sample complexity.

 \begin{appendix}